aksommerville/egg2/README.md

 - Web apps pack to a Zip file with boilerplate HTML and the binary ROM.
 Same as berry.
 Also continue to allow standalone HTML as an option.
 - eggdev --help reads from etc/doc/eggdev-cli.md directly.
 - Default instruments live somewhere in the SDK.
-- No Wasm runtime for native builds. ~If we want that in the future, it should be achievable but I don't expect to want it.~ Actually I do.

 ## Prereqs